MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/managed-metadata.md

 To learn more about how to create a group for term sets, see [Set up a new group for term sets](set-up-new-group-for-term-sets.md).

-### Term Store Management Tool
+### Term Store management tool
 <a name="__migbm_5"> </a>

-The Term Store Management Tool is the tool that people who manage taxonomies use to create or manage term sets and the terms within them.
-The Term Store Management tool displays all the global term sets and any local term sets available for the site collection from which you access the Term Store Management Tool.
+The Term Store management tool is the tool that people who manage taxonomies use to create or manage term sets and the terms within them.
+The Term Store management tool displays all the global term sets and any local term sets available for the site collection from which you access the Term Store management tool.

 ### Managed Metadata column
 <a name="__migbm_6"> </a>